bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+    The DOM (Document Object model) is a representation of your HTML document.
+The DOM (node tree) is object based, each element is represented is in the DOM.

 2. What is an event?
+    An event uccurs when the user interacts with a website.

 3. What is an event listener?
+    An event listener is added to a DOM element, it can capture/return information based off of the users interaction with the webpage.

 4. Why would we convert a NodeList into an Array?
+    We would convert a NodeList into an array in order to get access to each item in the array so we can manipulate them if needed.

 5. What is a component?
+    A component is a resuable piece of code, containing HTML, CSS, Javascript.
+It can be used accross multiple pages of your website, or accross different apps.

 ### Git Set up

-* [ ] Fork the project into your GitHub user account
+* [x] Fork the project into your GitHub user account
-* [ ] Clone the forked project into a directory on your machine
+* [x] Clone the forked project into a directory on your machine
-* [ ] Create a pull request before you start working on the project requirements.
+* [x] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-* [ ] You are now ready to build this project with your preferred IDE
+* [x] You are now ready to build this project with your preferred IDE

 ## Minimum Viable Product

 Your finished project must include all of the following requirements:

-* [ ] Look through the HTML code and familiarize yourself with the different sections.
+* [x] Look through the HTML code and familiarize yourself with the different sections.
 Some of them already exist, but some need to be filled in.
 DO NOT add any code to the HTML file itself.

-* [ ] Following the instructions in the `Header/index.js` file, create the Header component.
+* [x] Following the instructions in the `Header/index.js` file, create the Header component.

-* [ ] Following the instructions in the `Tabs/index.js` file, create individual Tabs components.
+* [x] Following the instructions in the `Tabs/index.js` file, create individual Tabs components.

 * [ ] Following the instructions in the `Cards/index.js` file, create individual Cards components.